Professional Ethics

 | Purpose | Risk mitigation, legal compliance, brand protection | Public trust, competence advancement, societal benefit |

-| Scope | Employee conduct within organization | Professional practice across all contexts |
+| Scope | Employee conduct within organisation | Professional practice across all contexts |

 | Enforcement | Employment contract, disciplinary policy | Code of conduct, peer review, certification |